 What is Open Theism?

 Open Theism has been called many things by many people.
 A leading critical webpage defines Open Theism as: “the teaching that God has granted to humanity free will and that in order for the free will to be truly free, the future free will choices of individuals cannot be known ahead of time by God.”
-Although this describes some conclusions of Open Theism, it does not serve as a very good defining characteristic.
+Although this describes some philosophical conclusions of some Open Theists, it does not serve as a very good defining characteristic.

 Another critical website claims Open Theism is: “the belief that God does not exercise meticulous control of the universe but leaves it “open” for humans to make significant choices (free will) that impact their relationships with God and others.”
 Although this definition is better, it still just breaks the surface of what the Open Theist movement entails.